 "The pool.ntp.org project is a big virtual cluster of timeservers providing reliable easy to use NTP service for millions of clients.
 The pool is being used by hundreds of millions of systems around the world.
 It's the default "time server" for most of the major Linux distributions and many networked appliances."

-Feel free to contact or use the form below in case you have any comments or questions about the time servers.
+Feel free to use the form below in case you have any comments or questions about the time servers.